 What is Online Faxing?

 To put it simply, the future.
-It’s a combination of old-fashioned faxing and Voice Over IP.
-Through online faxing, you can attach files such as PDFs, images, or Word documents to an email or upload to a dedicated internet faxing app, then fax it to any standard fax machine, or inbox.
+It’s a combination of old-fashioned faxing and Voice Over IP using mobile devices.
+Through online faxing, you can attach files such as PDF files, images, or Word documents to an email or upload to a dedicated internet faxing app, then fax documents to any standard fax machine, or inbox.
+All of this is possible using just a mobile phone.

 How to Send a Fax From Your Phone [Checklist]